Observation and Guidance II

 Grading options: A-F (default), P-NP, audit

-- Identifies, individually and collaboratively, appropriate guidance techniques for groups of children based on proven theory and practices.
+- Identify (individually and collaboratively) appropriate guidance techniques for groups of children based on proven theory and practices.

-- Refines knowledge of environmental, developmental, and cultural factors that impact children’s behaviors.
+- Recognize environmental, developmental, and cultural factors that impact children’s behaviors.

-- Explains the skills and strategies needed for making accurate observations of groups children based on child development principles.
+- Make accurate observations of groups of children based on child development principles.

-- Demonstrates an understanding of the connection between observations and appropriate guidance, management, and planning for groups of children.
+- Understand the connection between observations and appropriate guidance, management, and planning for groups of children.

-- Recognizes standard assessment tools commonly used in the field of early childhood education.
+- Identify and apply standard assessment tools commonly used in the field of early childhood education.

-- Articulates the role of observation in communicating with parents and professionals.
+- Discuss the role of observation in communicating with parents and professionals.

 Outcome Assessment Strategies